The Use of Quotations

 3. Section Three of the RFQ is the Assumptions and Agreements section.
 This section describes the terms and conditions of the tender, items such as a project budget, a bid limit, safety and regulatory requirements, what types of travel expenses or per diem the company will provide, the process used to approve the product or materials, and so on.
 By submitting a bid, the contractor is agreeing to abide by the terms and conditions of the tender.
 An RFQ also provides information for suppliers and vendors to use to submit their bid.
 This information may include a bid submission deadline, a bid form, bid requirements or information that the bid proposal must include to be considered, and the selection criteria or factors that will determine which bid the company chooses.

 There are many free RFQ template examples available online.
-It is best to attempt to find one that is industry specific which will carry more pertinent terms and conditions relating to your field and to your needs.
+It is best to find one that is industry specific, as it will include more pertinent terms and conditions related to your field and to your needs.